 “If I’m in a bad mood, they tell me to go to a MAGEN DAVID ADOM shift because they know it will do me good.
 Doing and giving gives me a lot of satisfaction, and I feel at any given moment that I am part of the warm and supportive MAGEN DAVID ADOM family.”

-Asmahan has volunteered for MAGEN DAVID ADOM for 16 years and continues to serve during the COVID-19 crisis.
+Asmahan has volunteered for MAGEN DAVID ADOM for 18 years.
+And served during the COVID-19 crisis.
 Her duties have included testing people for the virus.

-Asmahan is just one of MAGEN DAVID ADOM’s 23,000 volunteer paramedics, EMTs, and first responders.
+She is just one of MAGEN DAVID ADOM’s 31,600 volunteer paramedics, EMTs, and first responders.
 They have lives and families of their own, but they also have room in their hearts for others.

 Your support provides the medical supplies, emergency equipment, and blood reserves that Asmahan and the other dedicated men and women of MAGEN DAVID ADOM need every day to continue saving lives.